MatthewYong/recipes-connected/TESTS.md

     - Add a valid image
     - Select a category and a preparation time from the dropdown menu
 2. Click on button **Add!**
-3. Verified that that a window will popup with the text **'Recipe is Added!**
+3. Verified that that a window will pop up with the text **'Recipe is Added!'**
-4. Verified in All Recipes that the recipe is added
+4. Verified in All Recipes page that the recipe has been added
-5. Verified that the added recipe exist in the related category
+5. Verified that the added recipe exists in the related category

 #### Edit Recipe
 1. Add a recipe and go to the added recipe page
 2. Click on button **Edit**
 3. Make changes to the form
 4. Click on button **Update**
-5. Verified that that a window will popup with the text **'Recipe is Updated!**
+5. Verified that that a window will pop up with the text **'Recipe is Updated!'**
 6. Verified that the recipe is updated

 #### Delete Recipe
 1. Add a recipe and go to the added recipe page
 2. Click on button **Delete**
-3. Verified that that a window will popup with the text **'Recipe is Deleted!**
+3. Verified that that a window will pop up with the text **'Recipe is Deleted!'**
 4. Verified that the recipe is deleted in all recipes page
 5. Verified that the added recipe deleted in the related category

-#### Registration - Successfull
+#### Registration - Successful
 1. Click on **Register** button in navigation menu
 2. Choose an email, username and password
 3. Click on **Register** button of the form
 4. Verified that profile has been created and redirected to landing page

-#### Registration - Unsuccessfull
+#### Registration - Unsuccessful
 1. Click on **Register** button in navigation menu
 2. Choose an existing email
-3. Verified that registration failed and that a text message **'The emailaddress already exist'** will appear under the password input
+3. Verified that registration failed and that a text message **'The email address already exist'** will appear under the password input
 4. Choose an existing username
 5. Verified that registration failed and that a text message **'The username already exist'** will appear under the password input

-#### Login - Successfull
+#### Login - Successful
 1. Click on **Login** button in navigation menu
 2. Fill in your username and password
-3. Verified that login was succesfull and redirected to landing page
+3. Verified that login was succesful and redirected to landing page

-#### Login - Unsuccessfull
+#### Login - Unsuccessful
 1. Click on **Login** button in navigation menu
 2. Fill in your a wrong username and/or password
 3. Verified that login failed and that a text message **'Invalid username/password'** will appear under the password input